UKGovLD/registry-core/doc/notes.md

    * Change registration code to include other axioms in the definition graph?
 Basically remove the RegisterItem (if any) from the graph and keep the rest ?

    * Search should include search over federated endpoints
+   * Likewise entity lookup needs to check contained federated endpoints, possibly better done via cache than live

+   * Validation of delegation record needs to include testing have pair sp or po

 ## UI Stack